comunica/sparql-benchmark-runner.js/README.md

 ## Usage
 `sparql-benchmark-runner` can be used as a CLI programming with the the following options.

 ```
 Options:
   --version                 Show version number                        [boolean]
   --endpoint                URL of the SPARQL endpoint to send queries to
                                                              [string] [required]
   --queries                 Directory of the queries         [string] [required]
   --replication             Number of replication runs     [number] [default: 5]
   --warmup                  Number of warmup runs          [number] [default: 1]
   --output                  Destination for the output CSV file
                                               [string] [default: "./output.csv"]
-  --timeout           Timeout value in seconds to use for individual queries
+  --timeout                 Timeout value in seconds to use for individual
-                                                                        [number]
+                            queries                                     [number]
-  --outputRawResults  A flag indicating if SPARQL Benchmark Runner should also
+  --outputIterationResults  A flag indicating if iteration results should be
-                      output the raw results          [boolean] [default: false]
+                            produced                  [boolean] [default: false]
   ----help
 ```
 An example input is the following.